Beyond Chutney

 Notes

-• Sealed jars will keep for several months in a cool, dark place.
+• Sealed jars will keep for several months in a cool and dark place.

 • Once opened, store in the fridge and use within a few weeks.